Naha: History

 Another settlement, known as Izumizaki, lay on the mainland of Okinawa Island, just across the Kumoji River from Ukishima.
 Izumizaki had no notable or major port facilities and is believed to have been simply an extension of the residential community of Naha proper, which thus spread onto the mainland as the population and according demand for land grew.
 At some point, the tidal mudflats and Kumoji River separating Ukishima, that is, Naha, from Okinawa Island were filled in.
 The neighborhoods of Kume, Wakasa, and Tomari can still be found in Naha today.

 Commodore Matthew C. Perry's expeditionary squadron stopped in Naha en route to Tokyo in 1853; and the American ships visited several more times.
 The lithographs prepared from drawings made by the expedition's official artist would be widely circulated.
 These images would provide the basis for 19th century impressions of the geography and people of the Ryūkyū islands.

 After the replacement of the Ryūkyū Kingdom with the Ryūkyū Domain in 1872, Naha became the capital city.
 The Ryūkyū Domain was abolished in 1879 and the former Ryūkyū Kingdom came to an end, fully annexed by Japan as Okinawa Prefecture, with Naha remaining as the capital city.
 Shuri and other neighboring municipalities were absorbed into the city.

 An Imperial decree in July 1899 established Naha as an open port for trading with the United States and the United Kingdom.

 During the battle of Okinawa in World War II, Naha suffered extensive damage from the fighting.
-The entire centre of the city had to be rebuilt.
+The entire center of the city had to be rebuilt.
 On 1 September 1954, the village of Oroku was merged into the city.

 On April 1, 2013, Naha became a core city, a category of cities of Japan under the Local Autonomy Law of Japan.
 Naha now carries out many of the functions, notably for public health care, normally delegated to the prefectural government.
 Naha is the first core city in Okinawa Prefecture.